Updated: 11.02.2026

 Generally, cryptocurrency business is currently not a part of the financial market within the meaning of Polish law, so basically it is not a subject to a specific, financial supervision.
 The authority that maintains the registry of virtual currencies has the ability to inspect the activities of VASPs for the company’s compliance with the conditions for registration.

-There are several situation when the Polish authorities are competent to issue an administrative decision on refusal to make an entry of the entrepreneur into the register of activities in the field of virtual currencies.
+There are several situations when the Polish authorities are competent to issue an administrative decision on removal of the entrepreneur from the register of activities in the field of virtual currencies.

-How can I defend against the refusal of my crypto license application?
+How can I defend against the removal of my VASP from the register?

-If the Polish authorities issue an administrative decision on refusal to make an entry into the register of activities in the field of virtual currencies, the applicant is entitled to request for reconsideration of the case by the Minister of Finance or to file an appeal directly to the competent Regional Administrative Court.
+If the Polish authorities issue an administrative decision on removal from the register of activities in the field of virtual currencies, the applicant is entitled to request for reconsideration of the case by the Minister of Finance or to file an appeal directly to the competent Regional Administrative Court.

-Are there any specific post-registration obligations related to virtual currency business in Poland?
+Are there any specific obligations related to virtual currency business in Poland?

-Can I entrust the performance of post-registration obligations to a third party?
+Can I entrust the performance of obligations to a third party?

 Yes, the outsourcing is acceptable, however, it can concern only the services related to the financial security measures.
 It should be also remembered that entrusting these services to the third parties does not absolve the entrepreneur from his liability.

-Are there any sanctions for violation of the post-registration obligations under Polish law?
+Are there any sanctions for violation of the obligations under Polish law?

-Yes, in the case of improper performance or non-performance of the post-registration obligations, there might be imposed administrative penalties by Polish authorities.
-In addition, a person acting for or on behalf of the entity, which violate some of provisions might be criminally liable.
+Yes, in the case of improper performance or non-performance of the obligations, there might be imposed administrative penalties by Polish authorities.
+In addition, a person acting for or on behalf of the entity, which violates some of provisions might be criminally liable.

 Is PSD2 license required for crypto currency activity?